Programs and Services

 The Adapted Technology Program (ATP) at Inglis has connected people with physical disabilities to the world through technology for more than 20 years.

-- Thirty-five workstations are available and can be quickly modified to meet personal user needs by highly skilled, dedicated staff members.
+- Thirty-five workstations are available and can be quickly modified to meet personal user needs by highly skilled and dedicated staff members through goal-based training.

 - Partnering with the Pennsylvania Technology Foundation (PATF) to help consumers fund computer and adapted technology purchases to improve their computer literacy and access.

-Please contact ATP administrators: Lea Frontino, VP, Innovation firstname.lastname@example.org (215) 581-0735 for additional information.
+Please contact Program Director: Michael Strawbridge, firstname.lastname@example.org (215) 581-0735 for additional information.